perfsonar/unibuild/README.md

      +-- xyzzy/
 ```

+Each package to be built as part of a repository lives in its own
+directory.
+Naming the directory to match the package is a good
+convention but is not required.
+Exceptions should be made where
+prudent.
+For example, a package called `python-foo` might end up
+producing an installable product called `python3-foo` on some systems.

 ## The `unibuild-order` File

 The order in which the packages are built is determined by the
 contents of `unibuild-order`.
 This is a flat file containing a list
+of package names to be built separated by newlines.
+Comments in the
+file begin with a pound sign (`#`) and empty lines are ignored.

-of package names to be built.
-Each package is found in a same-named
+Each package is found in a same-named directory (e.g., the package
-directory (e.g., the package `foo` would be located in the directory
+`foo` would be located in the directory `./foo`).
-`./foo`).

 To allow intelligent decision making about what packages to build on
 what platforms, `unibuild-order` is processed with the [GNU M4 Macro
 Processor](https://www.gnu.org/software/m4).

 ### Unibuild-Provided Macros